RU-ECE/ECE231-DigitalLogicDesign/lecturenotes/ElectricalEngineeringOverview.md

 With low voltage 6V, you can feel it tickle but it can't hurt you unless electrodes are inside your body.
 Your skin is the main resistance.

-24V starts to really hurt, particularly if your skin is wet and anything over 50V can be lethal.
+24V starts to really hurt, particularly if your skin is wet and anything over 50V can be lethal though most healthy adults could survive getting shocked with 120V as long as it doesn't go through your heart.
 Most important is where the current goes.
 If it goes through your heart it can stop it.

 In this course, the maximum we use is 24V from our power supplies.
 The digital logic is all 5V and can't hurt at all.
 But you have to treat the lab equipment with respect.
 We won't be playing with big capacitors or inductors.
 The warnings about those are mostly so you don't get a false sense of security and think you can safely play with a TV that is unplugged, not realizing that a capacitor inside is charged.